kevbot123/spool/SPOOL_INTEGRATION_GUIDE.md

 npm install @spoolcms/nextjs@latest
 ```

-> **New in v1.6.17:** MAJOR FIX for development mode live updates!
-Completely restructured how webhook handlers are registered and called.
-Now webhook handlers register themselves globally during module loading (not just when routes are called), ensuring reliable live updates on localhost regardless of Next.js route loading behavior.
+> **New in v1.6.20:** FINAL VERSION with live updates fixed and cleaned up!
+Removed all debugging code and hacky workarounds from previous attempts.
+The core issue (duplicate polling guard) has been resolved, and the code is now clean and maintainable.
+Live updates on localhost should work reliably.

 ### 2. Add environment variables
 Add your Spool credentials to `.env.local`.
 You can find these keys in your Spool project settings.